Part 1 – The Trauma Situation

-The point being, we as the church must be willing to change the way we do things.
+The point is that we, as the church, must be willing to change how we do things.
 If we are not willing to adapt to share the gospel with an ever-changing world, we have a significant heart problem.

 In my first pastorate, I once had an older man tell me, “Son, you have to earn my trust.”
 While I understood the sentiment, I had to ask the man, “exactly how can I earn that trust?”

-I had been the man’s pastor for a little over a year, and he was frustrated over a few small changes that the staff had made to the service.
-While I knew that the church services had not changed for decades and that this small change was a hard change for him, I also knew that he needed to trust me if we were going to start making moves to reach the next generation in our community.
+I had been the man’s pastor for a little over a year, and he was frustrated over a few minor changes that the staff had made to the service.
+While I knew that the church services had not changed for decades and that this small change was a hard change for him, I also knew that he needed to trust me if we were going to start moving to reach the next generation in our community.

 Church members must be willing to extend trust to their church leadership.

-When a pastor goes to a church they are brought in by a group of church leaders who have prayed over that decision, they are confirmed by the church body who have prayed over that decision, they have prayed over that decision, and finally they are voted in because the congregation believes that the pastor is God’s answer to those prayers.
-If a person cannot trust their pastor and his leadership then ultimately they are not trusting in God’s direction.
+When a pastor goes to a church, they are brought in by a group of church leaders who have prayed over that decision, they are confirmed by the church body who have prayed over that decision, they have prayed for that decision, and finally, they are voted in because the congregation believes that the pastor is God’s answer to those prayers.
+If a person cannot trust their pastor and his leadership, then ultimately, they are not trusting in God’s direction.

-I fully understand that pastors are not perfect and that there are some who have done immoral things.
-However, God has a plan, and He places His servants in positions to fulfill His plan.
+I understand that pastors are not perfect and that some have done immoral things.
+However, God has a plan, and He places His servants in positions to fulfill His purposes.
 The pastor is God’s under-shepherd, leading His people according to His plan.
 Churches must respect God’s will and plan for His church.

 If a congregation cannot trust their pastor, there is a heart problem there.

-What to do when faced with a dying church is not a fun or popular topic to discuss but it is a topic that needs to be discussed.
-We must be willing and ready to ask the questions needed, assess the situation, and make the changes to reach our communities.
+What to do when faced with a dying church is not a fun or popular topic to discuss, but it is a topic that needs to be discussed.
+We must be willing and ready to ask the necessary questions, assess the situation, and make the changes to reach our communities.

-In the future, I will be discussing more questions to ask your church to promote more church health.
-Please subscribe to recieve the future articles.
+In the future, I will be discussing more questions to ask your church to promote church health.
+Please subscribe to receive future articles.